scriptotek/ar-project/index.md

 * Price: Free - open source

 **Drawbacks**
 * Functionality: A bit unstable, jittery augmentation which sometimes disappears altogether.
 Requires the markers to be very simple in detail and color, with high contrast, so for example a book cover cannot be used as a marker.
 There will likely be more performance issues when several markers are visible at the same time, which is required for continuous wayfinding.
-ARjs has no mesh mapping, and no cloud persistance.
+ARjs has no mesh mapping, and no cloud persistence.
 * Accessibility: Performance varies between devices, predicted to give unpredictable outcomes when scaled up with more complex code which can in worst case lead to non-functionality on some devices.
 Future code maintenance might be reduced when WebXR takes over.

 **Evaluation**